 Here’s a Viator tour in Auckland that features local night markets

 Another place I stumbled upon, Bacon Brothers was set up at La Cigale Market on a sunny Saturday afternoon.
-Located in Takutai Square in Britomart, definitely stop by if you get the chance.
+Located in Takutai Square in Britomart, definitely stop by if you get the chance, as this has to be one of the best brunch/lunch spots in Auckland.
 The bacon burger I had was EPIC.

 Oh my goodness.
 If there is one thing you eat in Auckland, let it be an ice cream from Giapo.
 They’re a total (expensive) treat, but I think it was definitely worth it.
 Apparently sometimes there’s a wait, but I visited at about 1pm on a Saturday and went straight in.
 You get to try all the different flavours, but I had to go for the iconic ‘Kiwi as’ Afghan Cookie.
 The ice cream was covered in this hardened corn flakes deliciousness, with a cookie on top for good measure.